Gbemisola23/ebinnaturals/README.md

 * As a site user I can comment to the blog posts so that I can express my opinion to the post
 * As a site user I can use the contact form so that I can contact the site owners
 * As a site user I can sign up to newsletter so that I can keep updated on the latest news

-### Strategy
-* Pack and Stash is a B2C type of business.
-Due to pressure of life amongst us from work/business to family not talking of pandemics, many of us are now opting for online shopping.
-Pack and Stash aims to offer flexible online shopping to its customers.

-## Architecture

 ## Database